 What is Medium?

-Medium is a site where you can share your writing with more sophisticated and dedicated readers than you might find on other social media platforms.
+Medium is a site where you can share your writing with more sophisticated and dedicated readers than you might find on other social media platforms such as Twitter or Facebook.

-If you like, it is a little like Twitter in its ease of connecting with users, but for long-form writing.
+If you like, it is a social network, a little like Twitter in its ease of connecting with users, but it is for long-form writing.

-I have been using Medium for some months now, and my general impression is that it is beneficial in promoting my author brand, as well as for cross-promoting my blogs.
+I have been using Medium for some time now, and my general impression is that it is beneficial in promoting my author brand, as well as for cross-promoting my blogs and articles.

 Tips for Using Medium